AnnyaB/AnnyaB/README.md

 - 📫 riyabasak639@gmail.com
 - 😄 she/her
 - ⚡ From Cosmology to Fashion, normalizing Artificial Intelligence with spectacular vision
-- 🪸 Development of games can be an incredible way of showcasing algorithmic understanding and gaining hands-on experience of varoius data structures imo.
+- 🪸 Development of games can be an incredible way of showcasing algorithmic understanding and gaining hands-on experience of implementing varoius data structures imo.

 ## 🔨 Personal Workshops